justincrosbie/passkeyme-docs/docs/sdks/android/integration.md

 # 📱 **SDK Integration**

-This guide shows you how to integrate the PasskeyMe Android SDK into your application with complete code examples for both Jetpack Compose and traditional View systems.
+This guide shows you how to integrate the Passkeyme Android SDK into your application with complete code examples for both Jetpack Compose and traditional View systems.

 :::tip Prerequisites
 Before integrating the SDK, ensure you have completed the [Configuration & Setup](/docs/sdks/android/configuration) guide.
 Proper Digital Asset Links configuration is required for passkeys to work.